Click here for the home page

 The emperor's paranoia encouraged corruption, and his efforts to curb it had only limited success.
 A granary clerk named Kang Mingyuan was accused of embezzlement, twice branded, hamstrung, and lost both kneecaps, but still he continued to pilfer government supplies.
 Even corrupt officials in the Board of Punishments could not be flogged into obedience when they were caught.
 The bewildered emperor wrote that he "hoped to control villains on the idea that if one man is punished, a hundred will take warning.
 But peoples' minds nowadays aren't like this."
 He died disillusioned in 1398, after writing this note of despair: "Despite my exhaustive efforts, I can't transform bad people, whether they are clever or stupid.
 I always think things through completely before imposing them on my subjects, yet after a long time nothing produces any results.
 Alas, how hard it is!"

 The next Ming emperors saw defense of the realm as their first priority; for this reason Yong Le (1403-25), the third and strongest emperor of the dynasty, rebuilt the Great Wall and moved the capital from Nanjing to Beijing, where he could keep a closer watch on the Mongols.
 It was Buddhist missionaries, however, that brought a more permanent end to the Mongol threat; by 1600 they had turned most of the fierce nomads into peaceful monks.
+To the south, Yong Le took advantage of political chaos in Vietnam to conquer that land; it was a Chinese province from 1407 to 1428.

 Another unique event that occurred in the early fifteenth century should be mentioned here.
-Between 1405 and 1433, seven huge fleets of warships, led by a Moslem eunuch named Zheng He, sailed from China on expeditions into the Indian Ocean.
+Between 1405 and 1433, seven huge fleets of warships, led by a Moslem eunuch named Zheng He, sailed from China on expeditions into the Pacific and Indian Oceans.
 The fleets carried as many as 20,000 soldiers and 8,000 sailors; by comparison, the ill-fated Spanish Armada carried fewer men on a much shorter voyage.
 These voyages went to Southeast Asia, India, Persia, Arabia, and East Africa.
 Everywhere they went Zheng He demanded tribute--and got it!
 He brought back ambassadors from 50 different states, as well as exotic gifts such as zebras and a giraffe.(3)

 Impressive as these expeditions were, they were not done for the purpose of exploration, since most of the lands visited had been trading partners for a long time.
 Nor was the purpose to establish colonies or even to trade; most Chinese merchants felt little need to look for customers.
 They already traded on favorable terms for all the products that Asia, Europe and Africa could offer, and Chinese products were in so much demand that they could wait for others to come to them; moreover, China was self-sufficient in everything that was important.
 The main reason for the expeditions was a political one: China wanted all nations to acknowledge that the Middle Kingdom was still the world's most advanced, most civilized nation.
 Once this was accomplished, the spectacular and costly voyages came to an end, because the Ming mentality saw no point in pursuing contacts with the rest of the world.
-The European nations, led by Portugal, started exploring about the time the Chinese expeditions ended, and they were motivated by two things: (1) treasure and profits, which could be translated into warships and armies that would strengthen them in their incessant wars with both European rivals and Moslem adversaries, and (2) the opportunity to convert unlimited numbers of heathens to Christianity.
+The European nations, led by Portugal, started exploring about the time the Chinese expeditions ended, and they were motivated by two things: (1) money, which could be translated into warships and armies that would strengthen them in their incessant wars with both European rivals and Moslem adversaries, and (2) the opportunity to convert unlimited numbers of heathens to Christianity.
 But neither of these desires moved the Chinese.

 The scholars of China were actively hostile to the Zheng He expeditions.
 The voyages strengthened the position of the much-hated eunuchs who vied with the scholars for the emperor's favor and the high posts that went with it.
 In addition, the scholars saw the voyages as a foolish diversion of resources that the empire could not afford.
 They believed it would be better to direct the wealth and talents of the empire to building armies and fortifications to keep out the hated Mongols and other nomads; the memory of foreign rule was, after all, quite fresh.
 The result was that China turned in upon itself and became an isolationist society.
-It is remarkable that during the Ming era the entire coast was raided by Japanese pirates, but instead of driving off the raiders with China's first class navy, the response was to extend the Grand Canal from the Yellow River to Beijing so that Chinese ships would not have to go out to sea.
-Meanwhile, the aggressive Europeans exploded outward.
-It is difficult to exaggerate the magnitude of the consequences for both civilizations and the human race.
+In 1479 the government even burned its records of the Zheng He expreditions, because memories of them were unpopular.

 The Ming dynasty marks the heyday of Chinese architecture; most of the buildings in the Forbidden City were built during this time.
 In art, literature and other cultural pursuits, however, creativity disappeared.
 Innovation was replaced with a nostalgic imitation of what had been done before.
 Some historians believe that this conservatism came from the period of Mongol rule, a permanent shock from which China could not recover.
 By the time the West arrived the damage was done; the Chinese had become smug and incurious, and their culture began to stagnate.
-If the Ming rulers were aware of this, they accepted it as a fair price to pay for the return of peace after all the strife of the fourteenth century.
+If the Ming rulers were aware of this, they accepted it as a fair price to pay for the return of peace after the strife of the fourteenth century.

 The first Europeans to reach China were the Portuguese, who dropped anchor in the harbor of Canton in 1513.
 Half a century later the Spanish conquest of the Philippines made Spain a major customer for Chinese products.(4) Then came the Dutch, who established for themselves a local base of operations by taking over Formosa (Taiwan).
 The Chinese did not care much for these newcomers; upon meeting these strange-looking people with round eyes, big noses, and hair in many colors, the Chinese asked themselves, "Are these men or devils?"
 Their uncouth manners did not help good relations either, and that caused more than one violent incident between Chinese and Westerners.
 Eventually the government realized that the Europeans would not take no for an answer; the tiny Macao peninsula was given to the Portuguese for a permanent trading post, and the Europeans agreed not to spend more than a day in any other part of the country except Canton.
 There the Europeans remained, causing no more trouble until the nineteenth century.

-This cooperation between east and west ended when the pope found out about the Jesuits compromising Christianity; he declared in no uncertain terms that making sacrifices to one's ancestors or to Confucius is a form of idolatry.
+This cooperation between East and West ended when the pope found out about the Jesuits compromising Christianity; he declared in no uncertain terms that making sacrifices to one's ancestors or to Confucius is a form of idolatry.
 The Jesuits were able to remain in the imperial court until 1735, but they made few converts during the last forty years.

 The Ming dynasty fell from a combination of the three evils that brought down all Chinese dynasties: invasion, rebellion, and corruption.
 Of those three, the last one was the worst.
 As in the Han era, the court eunuchs grew in numbers and power until they became the ones who really ran the country.
 Gradually the emperors abdicated their political responsibilities; after 1582, they would not conduct court business or even attend meetings with government ministers.
 When the eunuchs came with something that required a top-level decision, the usual imperial response would be: "Don't bother me with that.
 Just do what you think is best."
 And they did!
 Soon the eunuchs had private armies, secret police, and other agents, with which they terrorized the administration and the common people alike.